Timinator2000/Algorithm_X/03 - AlgorithmXSolver/01 - the AlgorithmXSolver.md

             # Loop through the possible actions sorted by the given sort criteria.
 A basic
             # Algorithm X implementation does not provide sort criteria.
 Actions are tried
-            # in the order they happen to occur in Matrix A.
+            # in the order they happen to occur in the matrix.
             for node in sorted(actions, key=lambda a:self._action_sort_criteria(a)):
                 self.select(node=node)
                 if self.solution_is_valid: